Apply through Clearing

 External Partnerships

-We work closely with our external partners to create meaningful learning experiences that give you the opportunity to inspire change in the real world and create valuable networking opportunities.
+We work closely with our external partners to create meaningful learning experiences that give you the opportunity to inspire change in the real world and to develop the right knowledge and skills for your future careers.

 Outstanding Facilities

-Take advantage of the industry-standard equipment in our purpose-built psychology laboratories and gain valuable hands-on experience at our on-campus Early Intervention Clinic.
+Take advantage of the industry-standard equipment in our purpose-built psychology laboratories and gain valuable hands-on experience at our on-campus Early Intervention Service.

 Module Overview